moxystudio/react-animate-text/README.md

 A className to apply to the container.

-#### show
+#### visible

 Type: `boolean` | Required: `false`

-By default this component only shows the text (and triggers the animation) when it is visible within the viewport, with the help of the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).
-With this prop you can control when the text is shown, ignoring the default behavior.
+By default this component only displays the text (and triggers the animation) when it is visible within the viewport, with the help of the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver).
+With this prop you can control when the text is visible, ignoring the default behavior.

 #### transitionDuration